ecbmurphy/ReMedia_DigitalHumanities/README.md

 <img src="Casaubon.png" alt="The LiMo Casaubon ontology is visualized with fine black line work on a white background" width="300">

 Casaubon guided LiMo's envisioned, four-tier information matrix.
 First, information included in the _Routledge Encyclopedia of Modernism (REM)_; second, metadata about the terms in the _REM_ provided to us by domain experts; third, metadata gathered through natural language processing and inferential algorithms; and fourth, metadata about those who provided both the initial data (the entries) and the first round of metadata.
-From tiers 1 and 2, LiMo produced two distinct
+From tiers 1 and 2, LiMo produced two distinct search interfaces to display the connections across nodes in the dataset.

 [See Video of Linked Modernisms relations search](https://github.com/ecbmurphy/Cunard_LiMo_Video/blob/main/LiMoSearch.mov)

 - **Next Steps:** In the original plans for LiMo, the project is to major semantic web networks like Dr. Susan Brown’s Canadian Writing Research Collaboratory (CWRC) and further developing Dr. Jon Saklofske's NewRadial visualization tool as a form of publishing.
 Depending on the goals of those projects and LiMo, we may still explore those possibilities.
 Within the ReMedia research program, LiMo offers a compelling example of metadata and code as a way of representing mediated cultural history.